eclipse-sumo/sumo/CONTRIBUTING.md

-# Contributing to Eclipse Sumo
+# Contributing to Eclipse SUMO

 Thanks for your interest in this project.